Examples of proper bike safety as well as instructions for registering your bike within the UA transportation system.

 Transportation becomes recreation; the necessary jaunt becomes a pleasurable and healthy journey.
 Plan your trip and prepare for sudden weather changes.
 Bring a set of clothes and freshen up at work.

 Confirm that you are seen.
-Establish eye contact with motorists to insure that they know you are on the road.
+Establish eye contact with motorists to ensure that they know you are on the road.
 Share the road in a polite and courteous manner.

 Avoid dodging between parked cars.
 Ride in a straight line at least three feet away from the curb to allow room for moving around road hazards.
 Watch for care entering from driveways.

-AS A VEHICLE: Signal your intentions in advance.
-Move to the left turning land, and complete the turn when it is safe.
+As a vehicle: Signal your intentions in advance.
+Move to the left turning lane, and complete the turn when it is safe.

 Use a bike carrier, small backpack or saddlebags to transport packages.
 This secures your load and frees your hands for safe riding.

 Avoid being in a right-turn-only lane if you plan to proceed straight through.
 Move into the straight through lane early.
 In narrow lanes or slow traffic, it may be safer to take the whole lane.

 Signal all turns and stops ahead of time, check over your shoulder, then make your intended move only when it is safe to do so.

 Always use a strong white headlight, rear light, and red reflector at night or when visibility is poor.
 Use bike reflectors and reflective clothing.
 See and be seen!